A Neuroevolution Potential for Gallium Oxide: Accurate and Efficient Modeling of Polymorphism and Swift Heavy-Ion Irradiation: RESULTS AND DISCUSSION

-Both amorphous core and $\gamma$-phase shell manifests high-contrast regions in transmission electron microscopy (TEM) experiments, with a diameter of approximately 5.9~nm, consistent with the TEM measurements reported in Ref.~\cite{xu_thermal_2025}.
+According to the findings of Ref.~\onlinecite{abdullaev_ions_2025}, the $\gamma$ phase, like the amorphous phase, also appears as a high-contrast region in transmission electron microscopy (TEM) imaging.
+Including the $\gamma$-phase shell in the track size estimation, the ion track shown in Fig.~\ref{fig_ion_track} has a diameter of approximately 5.9~nm, consistent with the TEM measurements reported in Ref.~\onlinecite{xu_thermal_2025}.
 In the core region, the RDFs are characterized by a solitary nearest-neighbor peak, with the absence of long-range structural features confirming the transition to a disordered state.
-The atomic-displacement distributions further reveal that oxygen atoms completely leave their original fcc sites, and most gallium atoms are also displaced away from the vicinity of their original four- and six-coordinated sites.
+The atomic-displacement distributions further reveal that oxygen atoms completely leave their original fcc sites (Fig.~\ref{fig_ion_track}(f)), and most gallium atoms are also displaced away from the vicinity of their original four- and six-coordinated sites (Fig.~\ref{fig_ion_track}(g-h)).
 Outside the amorphous core, a clear $\gamma$-phase shell is observed.
 In this region, gallium atoms are randomly distributed among four- and six-coordinated sites, while oxygen atoms predominantly occupy their pristine fcc positions.
 The RDF analysis shows the absence of the second gallium--gallium peak, whereas the characteristic fcc oxygen peak gradually recovers.
-As shown in Fig.~\ref{fig_ion_track}(d), most oxygen atoms in this region return to their original fcc sites, and most gallium atoms also reoccupy four- and six-coordinated sites, but with a coordination ratio of approximately 1:1.55, differing from the pristine $\beta$-phase ratio of 1:1.
-This ratio is more consistent with the experimentally reported value of 1:1.35 for the $\gamma$-phase structure~\cite{playford_structures_2013}.
+As shown in Fig.~\ref{fig_ion_track}(i-k), most oxygen atoms in this region return to their original fcc sites, and most gallium atoms also reoccupy four- and six-coordinated sites, but with a coordination ratio of approximately 1:1.55, differing from the pristine $\beta$-phase ratio of 1:1.
+This ratio is more consistent with the experimentally reported value of 1:1.35 for the $\gamma$-phase structure.\cite{playford_structures_2013}